shridharsinghh/task-manager-fullstack/README.md

 # 🚀 Team Task Manager (Full-Stack)

-A full-stack web application that allows users to manage projects, assign tasks, and track progress with role-based access control (RBAC).
+A full-stack web application that allows users to manage projects, assign tasks, and track progress using role-based access control (RBAC).

 ---